Most Requested Speaking Topics Include

 Ways to be clear about what you’re projecting!

-How to discover your greatest success after your seemingly greatest defeats
+How to discover your greatest success after your seemingly greatest

 Assertion skills, boundary setting, mental toughness, and critical thinking skills